This post contains affiliate links. Read the full disclosure here

 Your earning potential as a blogger has no limit.
 You could be earning $1k a month or $100k a month like Michelle of Making Sense of Cents.

-I’ll be honest: it takes time and a ton of effort to start making your first dollar as a blogger.
-However, if you love challenges, then blogging could be one of the best and most rewarding stay-at-home moms business ideas you should start!
+I’ll be honest, it takes time and a ton of effort to start making your first dollar as a blogger.
+You have put in a lot of hours of work at the beginning, but blogging can become passive over time.
+Blogging could be one of the most flexible and financially rewarding stay-at-home mom business ideas you could start!

 3. Start a Proofreading Business